operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 #### 4. Write the test specific code

 Now that the operator is ready, we can create a custom resource.
+As mentioned when speaking about the `InitializeClusterResources` function, the test framework provides a modified `Create` function that creates the resource with the controller-runtime's dynamic client and then adds a cleanup function to the context.
+This function should be used to create all resources.
 Since the controller-runtime's dynamic client uses go contexts, make sure to import the go context library.
 In this example, we imported it as `goctx`:

 ```go
 // create memcached custom resource